pixelbath/pico8demakes/README.md

   </a>
 </p>

 This is a list of available video game demakes in the fantasy console PICO-8.
-If you are the author of one of these and want a different link to your game, feel free to submit a PR, or contact me (https://twitter.com/@pixelbath on Twitter, or https://vis.social/@pixelbath on Fediverse).
+If you are the author of one of these and want a different link to your game, feel free to submit a PR, or contact me on [Bluesky](https://bsky.app/profile/pixelbath.bsky.social) or [Mastodon](https://vis.social/@pixelbath).

 I also have a list of [Picotron demakes](https://github.com/pixelbath/picotrondemakes).